robinmin/swale/README.md

 ## swale
-This is a tiny MVC framework based on [swoole](http://www.swoole.com/) extension.
+This is a tiny MVC framework for application server based on [swoole](http://www.swoole.com/) extension.

 #### Installation ####